DylanWatson/VENT/README.md

 7. Add cool visualizations to machine, attacker, and index pages to represent attacks
 8. Overall prettier UI
 9. Make machines draggable with click of button so you can make meaningful placements
+10. Set configurations to define threat levels instead of hardcoded values.